 Madam, I'm Adam.

-You've likely heard that palindrome sentence that is spelled the same way forwards and backwards.
-But palindrome dates seem to spark a lot of curiosity and discussion.
+You've likely heard that palindrome sentence, which is spelled the same way forwards and backwards.
+But palindrome dates seem to spark a lot of curiosity as well.

 Palindrome dates, by their very nature, only occur in the early centuries of a millennium.
-There will be 36 of them during this millennium — the last one will be on Sept.
+There will be 36 of them during this millennium, with the last one occurring on Sept.
 22, 2290.
 The next one after that won't be until Oct.
 3, 3001.

 For countries that use the dd-mm-yyyy format, there are 29 palindrome days in the current century.
 The first was 10 February 2001 (10-02-2001).
 The last will be a leap day: 29 February 2092 (29-02-2092), which will also be the last palindrome day of the 21st century.

 Although it might seem like strings of palindrome dates — or palindrome weeks — might be rare, Inan says that's hardly the case.

 Since 2011, every year has had 10 consecutive palindrome days.
 In 2011, they started on Jan.
 10 (1-10-11 through 1-19-11), for example, and in 2012, another string started on Feb.
 10 (2-10-12 through 2-19-12).
 In 2019, it happened in September.